 Skip to content

-Home » EXCLUSIVE: Enraged Deontay Wilder coach wants BIG QUESTIONS asked of Dillian Whyte
+Home » Exclusive: Enraged Deontay Wilder wants Dillian Whyte answers

-EXCLUSIVE: Enraged Deontay Wilder coach wants BIG QUESTIONS asked of Dillian Whyte
+Exclusive: Enraged Deontay Wilder wants Dillian Whyte answers

 Deontay Wilder trainer Jay Deas wants a host of questions answered by Dillian Whyte and his team over an adverse drug finding in July.

-Whyte is reported to have tested positive for a banned substance prior to a scheduled fight with Oscar Rivas.
+Whyte is reported to have tested positive for a banned substance before a scheduled fight with Oscar Rivas.

 A British Boxing Board of Control hearing, held on the day of the Pay-Per-View headliner, subsequently cleared Whyte to compete.

-Rivas and his entourage were never told of what went down before trading blows with Whyte in London.
+Rivas and his entourage were never told what happened before trading blows with Whyte in London.

-Information on what transpired was later linked by an American journalist, although WBN did know of the situation at that time.
+An American journalist later linked information on what transpired, although WBN did know of the situation at that time.

 Fans and media alike are now calling for the ‘B Sample’ to be made public, which may never be the case.